-If each day was a life time.
-Today would be day zero and day 100.
+If each day was a lifetime, today would be life .
 You begin the day: you're born.
 You end the day: you die.
-If you lived everyday as if it were a life, you would have lived days.

 To sleep is to die, to awake is to be born again.
 Every day we get the opportunity to live a lifetime.
 Today is the life you have have and tomorrow is a new life.
 Don't waste time fretting over past lives, they are dead and gone!
 To tweak the famous quote by Hunter S. Thompson: